starius/ScPrime/README.md

 better geographic coverage, price, speed or reliability is easy as hosts compete with each other to provide the best service offering.

-As we develop and release our product suite for customers, SiaPrime will offer a complete cloud storage solution for file backup, long term archival needs, CDN use cases as well as bridging the gap between online and offline strategies.
+SiaPrime will offer a complete cloud storage solution for file backup, long term archival needs, CDN use cases as well as bridging the gap between online and offline strategies.
 The SiaPrime network allows for highly parallel data transfer, which when coupled with geographic targeting can significantly reduce latency and access to your data no matter if you are storing family photos or large database backups.

 The process of choosing hosts on the SiaPrime network allows customers to choose based on latency, lowest price, widest geographic coverage, or even a